 And a fat-to-protein ratio of about 54%.

-When you consider the protein-boosting effect of the peas, quinoa, alfalfa and the high protein content of Pinnacle Peak, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, quinoa, flaxseed and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Pinnacle Grain Free Dog Food is a potato-based kibble using a moderate amount of turkey or salmon as its main source of animal protein, thus earning the brand 4 stars.
+Pinnacle Grain Free is a plant-based dry dog food using a moderate amount of poultry or salmon as its main sources of animal protein, thus earning the brand 4 stars.